Louis C.K.: 2018–2023: return to stand-up comedy

 In April and May 2022, C.K. appeared as a guest in a series of episodes of Matt and Shane's Secret Podcast, a podcast hosted by comedians Shane Gillis and Matt McCusker.
-The series is a four-part, six hour long discussion on the stories of each U.S. president in order.
+The series is a four-part, six-hour-long discussion on the stories of each U.S. president in order.
 June 2022 saw the premiere of C.K.'s film Fourth of July, which he produced, directed, and co-wrote with fellow comedian Joe List.
 The film is a comedy drama that stars List as a recovering alcoholic jazz musician who confronts his emotionally abusive family.
-To promote the film, rather than using traditional talk shows, C.K. appeared on a number of well-known podcasts, such as The Joe Rogan Experience, Your Mom's House, Long Days with Yannis Pappas, Ari Shaffir's Skeptic Tank, Flagrant 2 and Are You Garbage?.
+To promote the film, rather than using traditional talk shows, C.K. appeared on a number of well-known podcasts, such as The Joe Rogan Experience, Your Mom's House, Long Days with Yannis Pappas, Ari Shaffir's Skeptic Tank, Flagrant 2, and Are You Garbage?.

-On January 28, 2023, C.K. performed at a sold out performance at Madison Square Garden.
-The event was live recorded and aired on his website as the special, "Louis C.K.: Back to the Garden".
+On January 28, 2023, C.K. performed at a sold-out performance at Madison Square Garden.
+The event was live recorded and aired on his website as the special, Louis C.K.: Back to the Garden.
+Following the Madison Square Garden show, C.K. took an extended break.

+2025–present: Ridiculous tour and novel

+In March 2025, C.K. announced his Ridiculous tour with dates across the world.

+C.K. announced his debut novel Ingram to be released November 11, 2025.

+In a September 2025 podcast interview on Theo Von's This Past Weekend, C.K. confessed ongoing remorse for his past sexual misconduct saying "I really wish I could have a simple kind of watershed where I can say just 'Yes' to everything that happened, and I'm sorry.
+I really am.
+And I'm just trying to do better, and I don't think I can prove that to everybody, 'cause it's a private thing.
+It's a one-to-one man thing.
+It's not a famous guy act."
+C.K. also admitted to regularly attending Sex and Love Addicts Anonymous meetings.

+In September 2025, C.K. performed at the Riyadh Comedy Festival, which faced criticism in part due to Saudi Arabia's human rights record.

 Influences

-C.K. has cited many comedians who have had an influence on him, including George Carlin, Woody Allen, Larry David, Joan Rivers, Robin Williams, Steve Martin, Richard Pryor and Bill Cosby.
+C.K. has named many comedians whom he admired or who influenced his work, including George Carlin, Woody Allen, Larry David, Joan Rivers, Robin Williams, Steve Martin, Richard Pryor and Bill Cosby.
+As a filmmaker C.K. has been influenced by the French New Wave, American New Hollywood & Surrealist cinema.
+C.K. has cited filmmakers who have influenced him as being Woody Allen, David Lynch, John Waters, and Luis Buñuel.